SIMPLE EFFECTIVE LITHIUM ION (LFP) BATTERY MANAGEMENT !

 - Fail Safe - the unique EV Power one wire current loop safety interlock system prevents any cell from going over/under voltage.

-- Hermetically sealed - plastic encased cell modules resist dust and moisture
+- Encapsulated - epoxy encased cell modules resist dust and moisture

-- Flexible - the master control unit can work with almost any charger.
+- Flexible - the BCUs work with almost any charger.

-- Reliable Analogue - analog electronic cell modules, no computers in high EMI environment.
-We have systems working for 5+ years already.
+- Analogue - Reliable analogue electronic cell modules, no microcontrollers in high a EMI environment.

-- Standalone - The EV Power BMS can be powered from the battery it protects.
+- Standalone - The EV Power BMS cell modules and BCU can be powered from the battery it protects.
 Most other BMSs require external 12V input for their power, adding more complication and unreliability.

 - Easy Cell Status indication - LED indicators on each cell.

-- Developed, patented, refined and manufactured in Australia since 2007.
-We innovate...
+- Invented and manufactured in Australia since 2007.

 Low profile means no space is required above the actual cell bolts for the cell balancing modules.
 Please compare with other systems using PCBs attached to the cells.

-Plastic encapulated circuitry protects cell balancing modules against dust and water.
-We believe in quality products!
+Epoxy encapulated circuitry protects cell balancing modules against dust and water.

 Low quiescent current draw.
 Our new V8 cell module at 3.3V consumes just 2mA.
 At this rate it takes 10+ years to drain a 180Ah cell.
 Of course it will never overdischarge any cell because it switches off at 2.5V.